jgonzalezzu/Programming-project/Readme.txt

-1. Compile "SFF.cpp" in 'code/single_file' folder using:$ g++ -std=c++11 SSF.cpp
+1. Compile "SFF.cpp" in 'single_file' folder using:$ g++ -std=c++11 SSF.cpp

-[OPTIONAL] For compile modularized use all ".cpp" files and "constants.h" in folder modularized importing this files in nwe Visual Studio Solution.
+[OPTIONAL] For compile modularized use all ".cpp" files and "constants.h" in 'modularized' folder  importing this files in new Visual Studio Solution.

 2. run